-McArthur was charged with, and pleaded guilty to, assault with a weapon and assault causing bodily harm.
-The Crown Prosecutor originally believed that jail time was warranted, but agreed to a conditional sentence of two years, that would see McArthur on the streets, after psychiatric and pre-sentencing reports suggested that McArthur was a low risk to re-offend and “displayed absolutely no signs of psychopathy.”
+McArthur was charged with, and pled guilty to, assault with a weapon and assault causing bodily harm.
+The Crown Prosecutor originally believed that jail time was warranted, but agreed to a conditional sentence of two years that would see McArthur on the streets after psychiatric and pre-sentencing reports suggested he was a low risk to re-offend, and “displayed absolutely no signs of psychopathy.”

 In terms of McArthur’s personality, the psychiatric report described him as “characteristically passive and indecisive,” and said he seeks “to maintain an image of being a proper and co-operative person, prone to behaving correctly and modestly.”
 But it also says that his “overt cooperativeness may hide strong rebellious feelings that may occasionally break through his front of propriety and restraint.”

 There were concerns that McArthur’s motivation for the attack was due to a combination of the medication he was taking mixed with “poppers,” an illegal drug that enhances sexual pleasure.

 McArthur spent the first year of his sentence on house arrest, followed by a 10 P.M. curfew for six months and then three years on probation.
 During this time he was barred from the gay village, with an exception for work and medical appointments.
 He had to stay at least 10 metres away from the victim at all times, and could not spend time with “male prostitutes.”
 He was not allowed to possess a firearm, and was not to purchase or consume drugs without a medical prescription.
 Specifically, he was not to possess poppers.

 Sometime after April 2008, McArthur applied for and was granted a pardon on the conviction.

 It was wiped clean from his record, and would not appear in criminal background checks during subsequent investigations.